Tim Dalgleish

 ec

-June 2011 Your Loving Brother Albert – (Sergeant) Roy Nevitt, Madcap Theatre
+June 2011 Your Loving Brother Albert – (Sergeant) Dir.
+Roy Nevitt, Madcap Theatre

 May 2011 A Midsummer Night’s Dream – (Snout/Wall) William Shakespeare, Pepper’s Ghost Theatre Company, Milton Keynes